 What is salicylic acid?

 Salicylic acid, or 2-hydroxybenzoic acid, is an organic compound belonging to the hydroxybenzoic acid family.
-It is composed of a benzene ring bearing a hydroxyl group (-OH) and a carboxyl group (-COOH) in the ortho position.
-This chemical structure gives it specific physicochemical properties, which explain its many industrial uses.
+It consists of a benzene ring bearing a hydroxyl group (-OH) and a carboxyl group (-COOH) in the ortho position.
+This chemical structure gives it specific physicochemical properties, which explain its numerous industrial uses.

-Physically, salicylic acid appears as colorless to slightly pink, odorless crystals.
+From a physical standpoint, salicylic acid appears as colorless to slightly pinkish, odorless crystals.
 Its molar mass is 138.12 g/mol, its melting point is between 158 and 161 °C, and its boiling point is 211 °C under reduced pressure.
-Although sparingly soluble in water (2 g/L at 20 °C), it dissolves readily in ethanol, ether, and other organic solvents, facilitating its integration into pharmaceutical and cosmetic formulations.
+Although only slightly soluble in water (2 g/L at 20 °C), it dissolves readily in ethanol, ether, and other organic solvents, which facilitates its use in pharmaceutical and cosmetic formulations.

-Salicylic acid is part of salicylate family , a group of compounds derived from this molecule and sharing similar properties, used in various fields ranging from pharmacy to the cosmetic industry.
+Salicylic acid belongs to salicylate family , a group of compounds derived from this molecule and sharing similar properties, used in various fields ranging from pharmaceuticals to the cosmetics industry.

 Natural origin and industrial synthesis

-Salicylic acid occurs naturally in several plant species, including white willow ( Salix alba ) and meadowsweet ( Filipendula ulmaria ).
-These plants use it as a secondary metabolite for defense against pathogens and environmental stresses.
-Salicylic acid plays a key role in signaling plant defense mechanisms and regulating plant cell growth.
+Salicylic acid occurs naturally in several plant species, notably white willow ( Salix alba ) and meadowsweet ( Filipendula ulmaria ).
+These plants use it as a secondary metabolite to defend against pathogens and environmental stresses.
+Salicylic acid plays a key role in signaling plant defense mechanisms and in regulating plant cell growth.

-However, due to high industrial demand, salicylic acid is mainly produced by chemical synthesis.
-The Kolbe-Schmitt process, developed in the 19th century, is the most widely used industrial manufacturing method.
-It involves reacting sodium phenolate with carbon dioxide under high pressure (100 atm) and a temperature of 125 °C. This reaction results in the formation of sodium salicylate, which is then acidified to produce pure salicylic acid.
+However, due to high industrial demand, salicylic acid is primarily produced by chemical synthesis.
+The Kolbe-Schmitt process, developed in the 19th century, is the most widespread industrial manufacturing method.
+It involves reacting sodium phenolate with carbon dioxide under high pressure (100 atm) and at a temperature of 125 °C. This reaction results in the formation of sodium salicylate, which is then acidified to yield pure salicylic acid.

 Biological properties and toxicity

-Salicylic acid is also a major precursor to aspirin (acetylsalicylic acid) .
-This drug is obtained by acetylation of salicylic acid using acetic anhydride .
-Aspirin is now one of the most widely consumed drugs in the world, used for its analgesic, antipyretic, and anti-inflammatory properties.
+Salicylic acid is also a major precursor of aspirin (acetylsalicylic acid) .
+This drug is obtained by acetylation of salicylic acid with acetic anhydride .
+Aspirin is currently one of the most widely used drugs in the world, employed for its analgesic, antipyretic, and anti-inflammatory properties.

-Salicylic acid has numerous biological properties, which explains its use in dermatology, pharmacy, and food preservation.
-It is particularly known for its keratolytic effect, which helps remove dead skin cells and exfoliate the skin.
+Salicylic acid possesses numerous biological properties, which explains its use in dermatology, pharmaceuticals, and food preservation.
+It is particularly known for its keratolytic effect, which promotes the removal of dead skin cells and exfoliates the skin.
 This makes it an essential active ingredient in the treatment of acne, blackheads, and skin conditions such as psoriasis.

-In addition to its keratolytic action , it has antibacterial and antifungal activity that inhibits the proliferation of microorganisms responsible for skin infections.
-Its anti-inflammatory activity is based on its interaction with the COX-1 and COX-2 enzymes, which reduces the production of prostaglandins involved in inflammation.
-This property is directly exploited in pharmaceutical formulations, particularly local and systemic anti-inflammatories.
+In addition to its keratolytic action , it possesses antibacterial and antifungal activity that inhibits the proliferation of microorganisms responsible for skin infections.
+Its anti-inflammatory activity is based on its interaction with COX-1 and COX-2 enzymes, which reduces the production of prostaglandins involved in inflammation.
+This property is directly exploited in pharmaceutical formulations, particularly topical and systemic anti-inflammatories.

-However, salicylic acid can have side effects, especially when used in high concentrations or for long periods.
-It can be irritating to the skin and mucous membranes , causing redness and burning sensations.
-If ingested in excess, it can cause a poisoning known as salicylism, which manifests as dizziness, tinnitus, digestive disturbances, hyperventilation, and, in severe cases, metabolic acidosis.
+However, salicylic acid can have side effects, especially when used in high concentrations or for extended periods.
+It can irritate the skin and mucous membranes , causing redness and burning sensations.
+Excessive ingestion can lead to a condition known as salicylism, which manifests as dizziness, tinnitus, digestive problems, hyperventilation, and, in severe cases, metabolic acidosis.

-Some studies suggest that salicylic acid may have a reprotoxic effect, although data remain limited.
-Therefore, its use is regulated in cosmetics and medicines, imposing maximum permitted concentrations and restrictions for certain populations, including pregnant women and young children.
+Some studies suggest that salicylic acid may have a reprotoxic effect, although the data remains limited.
+This is why its use is regulated in cosmetics and medicines, imposing maximum permitted concentrations and restrictions for certain populations, particularly pregnant women and young children.

 Industrial applications of salicylic acid

 Salicylic acid is a molecule with numerous industrial applications, thanks to its exfoliating, anti-inflammatory, antibacterial, and preservative properties.
-It is particularly used in three main sectors: cosmetics, pharmaceuticals, and the food industry.
+It is particularly used in three main sectors: cosmetics, pharmaceuticals, and food processing.
 In each of these areas, strict regulations govern its use to ensure consumer safety and product compliance.

 Use in cosmetics